SCPR/KPCC-API-Swift/README.md

 This is a native Swift tool for accessing the KPCC API.

+It was designed to be used with iOS, macOS, watchOS, and tvOS targets.
+With some work it should also be usable for server-side Swift projects, such as [Vapor](https://vapor.codes/).

 ## Installation

 To integrate this framework into your Xcode project, clone (or otherwise download) it onto your development machine and drag the included _KPCCAPIClient.xcodeproj_ file into your project's file navigator in Xcode.